The DSI recognizes contributions staff make to LLNL's data science community through periodic Data Scientist Spotlights.

 Staff Scientist

 Qingkai Kong is a staff scientist supporting LLNL’s Geophysics Monitoring Program, Nuclear Threat Reduction, and the Atmospheric, Earth, and Energy Division where he contributes to a variety of machine learning–focused projects.
 As a part of the Source Physics Experiment project, Kong and colleagues use physics to improve the generalization capabilities of their machine learning model.
 He is heavily involved in seismology and machine learning through the Laboratory Directed Research and Development Program and the Low-Yield Nuclear Monitoring project, as well as carbon storage research through the SMART (Science-informed Machine Learning for Accelerating Real Time Decisions in Subsurface Applications) project.
-Kong enjoys the constant learning opportunities that his work, stating, “Combining decades of physics knowledge with recently developed deep learning methods is both an exciting and challenging area.”
+Kong enjoys the constant learning opportunities that his work offers, stating, “Combining decades of physics knowledge with recently developed deep learning methods is both an exciting and challenging area.”
 He is also an active LLNL community member—mentoring summer interns, speaking at an annual meeting of the Seismological Society of America, leading the Machine Learning in Seismology discussion group—and coaches a local children’s soccer team.
 Prior to joining the Lab 2021, Kong was a data science researcher at UC Berkeley and a researcher in Google’s visiting faculty program.
 He earned his PhD in geophysics from UC Berkeley.

 Robert Cerda